 I feel that this is a great way to really narrow down what career path truly interests us and could help many people discover the best career path for them as an individual.

 Project Horseshoe Farms is based in Greensboro, Alabama, which is my hometown.
 Greensboro is very small with fewer than 3,000 people, so I have always been curious how he found the town, being from California.
 When I asked him about this during the interview, I found his story very fascinating.
 He finished his residency and got a job at a university in southern California and was running a program called Assertive Community Treatment Program.
 They would go out into the community working with housing programs and homeless people to help them live on their own and give them psychiatric care.
 “I really liked that I was living near the beach.
 But, I have always done better, even as a little kid, in more personal, smaller environments, so I started to explore the idea of maybe being in a smaller town where my work would be more connected to where I lived” (Dorsey, M.D., M.B.A, John.
 Personal Interview.
 25 September 2022.).
-He ended up running into a man from Jackson, Alabama at a conference in San Diego.
+He ended up running into a man from Jackson, Alabama, at a conference in San Diego.
 The man told him that if he wanted to live in a small town, then he should move to Alabama because there are plenty of them.

 He got a job at Bryce Hospital in Tuscaloosa.
 His goal was to get himself grounded and figure out where he wanted to be.
 He wanted to work part-time to do this and to be able to explore the state.
 “I drove across the country to figure out I lost my job because they found someone who wanted to work full time.
 I was kind of lost because I did not have a job and did not know anyone here.
 I got here right in the wake of Hurricane Katrina and my first thing to do was to find a place to live which was hard because everyone was coming up from New Orleans” (Dorsey, M.D., M.B.A, John.
 Personal Interview.
 25 September 2022.).
 He went to Moundville, a small town between Tuscaloosa and Greensboro, to buy a mobile home, and they directed him to Greensboro.
 “I came down here, and it was amazing how people were helping me find housing.
 It was this really cool mix of a rich, complex, small southern town combined with young people doing interesting things.
 I settled down roots here seventeen years ago, and that’s how I ended up here” (Dorsey, M.D., M.B.A, John.
 Personal Interview.
 25 September 2022.).
 His story is so fascinating to me because, even though his original plan did not work for him, he was able to pick himself up and find a completely different path that allowed him to not only be successful, but also very happy and content.
 “It’s funny.
 I think a lot of times we think we have a plan.
 Even when you think you know what you are doing, you don’t really.
 It kind of unfolds in ways that there is no way to predict, and I think that was an important lesson in my life.
 You go to a place, and you do the best that you can to hope it works out” (Dorsey, M.D., M.B.A, John.
 Personal Interview.
 25 September 2022.).